|

 The Washington Post (of all outlets) accuses Reid of "dishonestly" debating the merits of Social Security reform:

-Hearing such criticism from the "mainstream" Washington press is not an everyday occurrence and may signal a shift in the debate.
+Hearing such criticism from the "mainstream" Washington press is not an everyday occurrence and may signal a

 10:25 am est